justinsuen/chartesian/README.md

 ### Unreleased
 - Share charts with other users by username
-- Move from Recharts.js to D3.js
+- Move from Recharts.js to D3.js for more customization

 #### [1.0] - 2017-01-20
+- User authentication
-- MVPs complete: User authentication, upload data in multiple formats, and create charts
+- Upload data in multiple formats
+- Create charts using uploaded data
+- Host on Heroku

 ## Future Implementations